AckerlyXu/heima/articles/backup/backup-azure-manage-vms-classic.md

 ![Dashboard](./media/backup-azure-manage-vms/dashboard-protectedvms.png)

+>[!NOTE]
->[AZURE.NOTE] Values in the dashboard are refreshed once every 24 hours.
+> Values in the dashboard are refreshed once every 24 hours.

 ## Auditing Operations
 Azure backup provides review of the "operation logs" of backup operations triggered by the customer making it easy to see exactly what management operations were performed on the backup vault.
 Operations logs enable great post-mortem and audit support for the backup operations.